 9. Spend a glorious weekend in the top suite at Glenapp Castle

 If you are looking for a truly hidden, idyllic spot, then this is it.
-Set in glorious surroundings on the Ayrshire coast, this luxury, five star hotel offers a genuine ‘home from home’ feel to it with outstanding service.
+Glenapp Castle, set in glorious surroundings on the Ayrshire coast, is a luxury, five star hotel offering a genuine ‘home from home’ feel to it with outstanding service.
 It has been renovated to an exceptionally high standard with wonderful period features combined with modern comforts.
 The recently decorated Arran Suite is highly recommended and ideal for families or a couple wanting plenty of space, with fabulous views over the gardens and the sea with Ailsa Craig in the distance.
-To find out more about Glenapp Castle email Andrew@ltr.co.uk.
+To find out more about Glenapp Castle email Andrew@ltrcastles.com.

 10. Private whisky tasting at Edradour Distillery